doedre/radexi-cmd/README.md

 If you see no errors then all was installed correctly.

 ## Usage
-Here I will describe the most common examples of usage.
+Here I will describe the most common usage examples.
+Text enclosed in < > should be changed with your parameters.
 If you want to know more features follow the full usage guide (~ minutes).

 ##### Running the dialogue